Delevan-Yorkshire Public Library

 In 2005, the Library expands yet again with the addition of the Anderson Community Room.
 Funding for the project comes from an endowment from the estate of the late Dr. John and Mrs. Dorothy Anderson.
 The existing Library structure is remodeled and updated as a part of the expansion project.
 The main entrance to the Library is also moved to the Olmstead Ave. side of the building, with handicapped-accessible restrooms installed off the foyer.
 A paved parking lot is added at the north end of the new addition in 2006, and an extension to the north end of the parking lot is added in 2007.

-As a member library of the Chatauqua-Cattaraugus Library System, the Library goes "live" on February 27, 2008 with an automated circulation system and collection catalog, enabling library users to access the catalog of library items online.
+As a member library of the Chatauqua-Cattaraugus Library System, the Library went "live" on February 27, 2008 with an automated circulation system and collection catalog, enabling library users to access the catalog of library items online.